turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 Work together on P2's machine to write a program that:

-* Connects to the RabbitMQ running on P1's machine (*hint: find P1's local IP address*)
-* Creates a queue named `"messages.for.p1"`
+* Creates a queue named `"Z.messages.for.p1"`
-* Subscribes to a queue named `"messages.for.p2"`
+* Subscribes to a queue named `"Z.messages.for.p2"`

-When a message is published to the `"messages.for.p2"` queue:
+When a message is published to the `"Z.messages.for.p2"` queue:

 * Print a line `"Got: X"` where X is the number in the message
-* Publish a message to `"messages.for.p1"` with the content of `X` squared
+* Publish a message to `"Z.messages.for.p1"` with the content of `X` squared
 * Sleep for a few seconds: `sleep (2 + rand(3))`
 * Increment a counter